 However in the current climate I think having a show about a young man go around killing female monsters would just stir things up.
 The SJWs and the anti SJWs would probably both try and claim the show.
 You’d get people saying the show encourages violence against women, and you’d get people saying that the Witches are a metaphor for feminists, and Luke is a symbol of men fighting back against Third Wave Feminism.

 Its sad but its true that in the current climate almost nothing can be apolitical anymore.
 Of course its the SJWs fault for trying to find sexism in EVERYTHING.
 Its only natural that the anti SJW side would soon start to do the same and slap their agenda on everything they can.
 Still that’s the way things are, so I think it would be better to simply have it that Warlocks also exist in this version and they are the same as Witches.

 I wouldn’t bother to have there be any power struggle between Witches and Warlocks either so as not to get it dragged down in any more feminist vs anti feminist crap.
 Just have some cells be commanded by a Grand High Witch and others by a Grand High Warlock.

-Of course in keeping with the book, then the main villains would all be Witches, with the Warlocks usually just being mooks.
-The Grand High Witch would obviously still be heroes archenemy.
+In keeping with the book, then the main villains would all be Witches, with the Warlocks usually just being mooks.
+The Grand High Witch would still be heroes archenemy.
 The same way that most Vampires we see in Buffy are men, even though we know that women can be Vampires, then this would just be the same in reverse.